MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-ita-customer-information.md

 ## Deployment guidelines

-> [!WARNING]
+> [!IMPORTANT]
-> You should only implement the steps that are described in this section if you are using Commerce version 10.0.28 or earlier.
-Starting with version 10.0.29, all required Commerce channel components for Italy are enabled out of the box.
-If you are using Commerce version 10.0.28 or earlier and are migrating to Commerce version 10.0.29 or later, you must follow the steps in [Migrate to Commerce version 10.0.29 or later](./emea-fra-fi-deployment.md#migrate-to-commerce-version-10029-or-later).
+> You should implement the steps that are described in this section only if you're using Commerce version 10.0.28 or earlier.
+As of version 10.0.29, all required Commerce channel components for Italy are enabled out of the box.
+If you're using Commerce version 10.0.28 or earlier and are migrating to Commerce version 10.0.29 or later, you must follow the steps in [Migrate to Commerce version 10.0.29 or later](./emea-fra-fi-deployment.md#migrate-to-commerce-version-10029-or-later).

 This section provides deployment guidance for enabling customer information management in the localization of Commerce for Italy.